KITH 2020 has been canceled.

-2020 is our biggest year ever for top-notch classes.
-This year, we have not one, not two, but THREE nationally-recognized teachers and highly-experienced local teachers available to share their skills.
-We have something for everyone, in fact, the challenge might be finding enough time in your schedule to take everything you want.
+2024 is our biggest year ever for top-notch classes.
+This year, we have not one, not two, but five nationally-recognized teachers available to share their skills.
+We have something for everyone!
+It's time to refine your skills or learn something new!

 Please remember to check back for the homework and supply lists for classes you're taking.
 Being prepared for class provides the best experience for you, your classmates and the instructor.
 Click the button above to register for classes.